kmmiles/fedora35-wsl/README.md

 - Check out the source code and run `./bin/release`
 - Copy the zip from `dist` to windows, extract it, and run `install.bat`

-*If you've got Docker, but can't run `bash` scripts, you can still manage.
-You just need to copy the process from `./bin/build` and `./bin/export`.*

 ## Make your own custom distro